arduino/tooling-rfcs/RFCs/0000-global-defines.md

-# Restore the possibility of using global defines accross a project
+# Restore the possibility of using global defines across a project

 ## Overview